SamiraMHosseini/cpp17-job-running-chain-analyzer/README.md

 Class Template Argument Deduction (CTAD): This allows the compiler to deduce class template arguments from the constructor or aggregate initialization, enabling cleaner syntax.
 It is implicitly used in the code with standard containers like std::vector and std::pair.

-Copy Elision/Mandatory Return Value Optimization (RVO): The code is written in such a way that it can benefit from return value optimization, a compiler optimization technique that avoids unnecessary copy or move operations for return values.
+Copy/Move Elision/Mandatory Return Value Optimization (RVO): The code is written in such a way that it can benefit from return value optimization, a compiler optimization technique that avoids unnecessary copy or move operations for return values.
 It's mentioned in the comments related to functions returning vectors and unordered_maps.

 These features help make the code more expressive, concise, and efficient.
 C++17's enhancements support modern programming practices, facilitating both readability and performance.
 # Key Features